-The Bank is also exposed to equity securities price risk because of investments held by the Bank and classified as FVOCI (unlisted).
+The Bank is exposed to equity securities price risk because of investments held by the Bank and classified as FVOCI (unlisted).
 The Bank is not exposed to commodity price risk.
-No sensitivity analysis is presented as any reasonable change in the fair value of the equity instruments would not result in a material impact on post-tax profit in 2022 and 2021.
+No sensitivity analysis is presented as any reasonable change in the fair value of the equity instruments would not result in a material impact on post-tax profit in 2023 and 2022.